threatdragon/threatdragon.github.io/public/pages/install/install-webapp.markdown

 To build and run locally follow these steps:

 Install git and node.js - which includes the node package manager npm.
-To get the code, navigate to where you want your code to be located and do
+To get the code, navigate to where you want your code to be located and run command:

-`git init`

 `git clone --recursive https://github.com/owasp/threat-dragon.git`

-This installs code in two sub-folders.
-One for the main application (`td.site`) and one for the server (`td.server`).
-To install, do:
+This downloads the code into a directory called `threat-dragon` and contains the application code in two sub-folders, one for the back-end application (`td.server`) and one for the front-end (`td.site`).

-`npm install`
+To install, run: `npm install` from the root of the project.
+A `postinstall` script is run that will install dependencies in both the `server` and `site` directories as well.

 ### Environment variables